 Drivers shall grant the University permission to obtain a copy of their DMV Motor Vehicle Record.

 Driver Record Request CA IN THE EVENT OF URGENT REQUESTS AND TO OBTAIN AN MVR IMMEDIATELY (only by recommendation of Risk Management).

 Drivers with out-of-state Licenses

-Drivers must submit a scanned version of their license to usftravel in order to request a DMV Motor Vehicle Record.
-Please allow for up to 4 weeks for processing by the DMV.
+Drivers must submit a scanned version of their license to email@example.com in order to request a DMV Motor Vehicle Record.
+Out-of-state drivers must also fill out and provide the

 Driver Minimum Requirements

 The driver's Motor Vehicle Record must be in compliance with the provisions stated herein.
 If the driver needs to be cleared prior to the required DMV processing time, a copy of their Motor Vehicle Record can be individually acquired at the Department of Motor Vehicles.
 A copy of the attained record should be forwarded to email@example.com.